supernginx/flowplayer-plugins/flash/rtmp/trunk/README.txt

 - #545 for mp3 streams, we need to call the file with an id3 prefix on the server to obtain the metadata.
 - #551 when using subscribing live streams with bitrates set, subscribe to all streams to allow for switching.
 - #567 fixes with typo in autobuffering / pause to frame feature.
+- #594 when pausing to a frame, set a 100ms timeout to pause instead of a seek which was causing some streams to hang.

 3.2.8
 -----